fscosmetics/fscosmetics/_products/lips/liquid-lipstick.md

       best_seller: "true"

 ---
 The beauty of every Filipina comes from within.
 Manifest those traits with a lipstick that symbolizes the innate Filipina characteristics.
 Introducing a line of comfortable liquid lipstick with 7 flattering shades formulated to go with any skin tone.
-Weightless, matte, and long-lasting, the Filipiñana Liquid Lipstick gives you the perfect mix you're searching for in a single lipstick.
+Weightless, matte, and long-lasting, the Filipiñana Liquid Lipstick gives you the perfect mix you are searching for in a single lipstick.